sjnarmstrong/semantic-fusion-python/README.md

 for installation instructions and more details.
 Once the dependancies are setup the system can be installed with cmake.

 This project is a dependancy for the 3D-scene-tester-lib.
 Details of installation can be found in the dockerfile.

+Note all rights and licences are reserved to the origional authors of this project.